 When you make your appointment, you can share any sedation and medication preferences with your care team.
 HealthPartners and Park Nicollet offer a wide range of sedation options, and your doctor or care team can help you choose the one that’s right for you.
 Medications can also be adjusted during the procedure to keep you comfortable.

 How long does a colonoscopy take?

 From the time you arrive for your screening to the time you’re discharged, you can plan on everything taking about two hours.
-But the procedure itself typically takes about 20 to 45 minutes.
+But the colonoscopy procedure itself typically takes about 20-45 minutes.
 The amount of time depends on how well your at-home preparation worked, the length of your colon and how many polyps are found and removed.

 Your doctor may discuss some of the results of your colonoscopy before you leave.
-If you had a biopsy or polyp removed and sent for testing, you should receive your results within seven to 10 days.
+If you had a biopsy or polyp removed and sent for testing, you should receive your results within 7-10 days.
 You’ll receive a letter in the mail, or if you have an online MyChart account with us, you’ll see your results there.

 For a colonoscopy to be successful, your colon needs to be clean.
 That means you need to take steps to clean it out before the procedure.

 Before your procedure, you’ll get very specific colonoscopy prep instructions, which may include a combination of prescription and over-the-counter medications.
 Most of the instructions will be about diet, such as what you can and can’t eat before a colonoscopy, and when to stop taking certain medications.